tbfld/counter.ink/content/micro.md

 > [!error]+ Or if you’re more of a visual type, check out the image streams: [[images (2025-03-11 – 2025-03-24)|3]], [[images (2025-03-03 – 2025-03-10)|2]], [[images (2025-02-23 – 2025-03-03)|1]]

+***2025-05-14:*** Apparently, Robert Macfarlane (not sure which one) said “Despair is a luxury and hope is a discipline.”

+***2025-05-14:***  big props to *The Verge*’s for using [“supposed" and "putative" to describe Trump's minions who were named without qualification or process to replace people who were illegally fired](https://www.theverge.com/politics/666179/maga-elon-musk-sacks-copyright-office-perlmutter)
+***

 ***2025-05-08:*** find who owns a publisher [from a book’s barcode](https://whoisbn.net/fr/) (🎩 NTT)

 ***2025-05-08:*** poem [“For a Student Who Used AI to Write a Paper”](https://poets.org/poem/student-who-used-ai-write-paper)